On the Time Orientation of Probabilistic Theories: The time orientation of our world.

 \section{The time orientation of our world.}

+We have shown that Watanabe's theorem does not imply that theories with non-trivial probabilistic state-transition laws are necessarily time-asymmetric.
+The reason we judge it is important to point this out is that this wrong interpretation of the theorem mistakenly precludes a possible coherent interpretation of the ubiquitous time orientation of our world as due to contingency rather than dynamics.
+That is, as due to the particular solution of the dynamics in which we live, rather than the dynamical laws themselves.

 The concrete procedures to set unbiased final or initial conditions are not symmetric in a realistic laboratory.
-In a lab, we do not need to do anything special to be sure that that the {\em later} probabilities are unbiased, while we do have to do something special to be sure that that the {\em earlier} probabilities are unbiased.
+In a lab, we do not need to do anything special to be sure that that the \emph{later} probabilities are unbiased, while we do have to do something special to be sure that that the {\em earlier} probabilities are unbiased.
 In the example above, we actually need only \textit{one} of (a) and (d) if we want to observe the \textit{backward} transition probabilities and \textit{neither} if we want to observe \textit{forward} transition probabilities.

-Why so?
-Because we live in a (contingent) entropy gradient that has the effect that we have traces of past and not analogous traces of the future \cite{rovelli2022memory} and we have time-oriented agency that affects the future and not the past \cite{Rovelli2020a,rovelli2022how}.
+But this fact does not necessarily imply that the dynamical laws of nature are time oriented.
+Rather, it may simply be due to the fact that we live in a (contingent) entropy gradient that has the effect that we have traces of past and not analogous traces of the future \parencite{rovelli2022memory} and we have time-oriented agency that affects the future and not the past \parencite{Rovelli2020a,rovelli2022how}.
 The effect of this entropy gradient is that if $i$ comes earlier than $j$, it is automatic to screen $j$ from any other bias besides the one determined by $i$: it suffices to act earlier than $i$ to set $i$ appropriately.
 Then the probability distribution of $j$ is biased only by $i$ in the way determined by the dynamics.
 But it is hard to set $j$ instead, without disturbing $i$, because to do so without interfering with the process itself, we can only act earlier than $i$, thus affecting $i$, which is in between.
-The asymmetry, that is, is the effect of the contingent entropy gradient in which we live, which conditions what we can easily or not easily do.
-It is not any internal asymmetry in the elementary dynamic of Nature.
-The protocol illustrated above is possible shows that Nature can determine probabilities in both directions of time.
+The asymmetry can therefore simply be the effect of the contingent entropy gradient, a feature of a specific system in the theory---our world.
+It may be not a fundamental asymmetry in the laws of the theory, which in itself specifies transition probabilities in both directions of time.

 We have seen that a theory with nontrivial backwards and forwards transition probabilities can exist, and this is compatible with our ability to freely set the probabilities of specific events.
 The key insight is that, in intervening to change the probabilities in a specific experiment, we are modifying the context of the phenomenon in such a way that the original probabilities of the theory, those of the undisturbed system, are modified.
 This is not a radical thing: in any experiment, one must make sure that the setup is such that it minimises extraneous influences, so that the theoretical model one uses reflects the experiment.
 The time-asymmetric effect of our interventions on a system is a contingent fact of our world, not built in the dynamical laws.